angomezu/Cloud-Based-BI-ETL-Automation-for-Real-Estate-Company/README.md

-# Cloud-Based-BI-ETL-Automation-for-Real-Estate-Company
+# Realtime-CRM-ETL-to-PowerBI-Integration-for-Real-Estate-Company

-This project showcases a full-stack, cloud-native Business Intelligence platform built for a real estate company.
-It completely replaced a manual, Excel-based reporting workflow with a fully automated system that provides real-time analytics from the noCRM.io API into interactive Power BI dashboards.
+A full-stack BI solution that uses Python webhooks to stream a CRM events into a PostgreSQL database, powering automated and comprehensive Power BI dashboards for a real estate company.

 ## Table of Contents